-- 1.1i The aims and learning outcomes of the programme are set out in the SER, and the aims and learning outcomes of each individual study course (module) are contained within the individual descriptors, which were sent to the ET in advance of the Evaluation Visit (Annex No. 3 Descriptions of Subjects).
-The ET viewed the programme aims and learning outcomes as being well defined and clear and these are publicly available on the Open Information, Consultation and Orientation System (AIKOS), which is administered by the Ministry of Education and Science.
-Key information about the BA Art Management programme is also publicly available on the LMTA website. - ii The aims and learning outcomes of the individual study courses (modules) are set out within a standard template document and include a bibliography, a summary of class content and assessment criteria.
+- 1.1i The aims and learning outcomes of the programme are set out in the SER, and the aims and learning outcomes of each individual study course (module) are contained within the individual descriptors, which were sent to the ET in advance of the Evaluation Visit1.
+In the view of the ET, the programme aims and learning outcomes are well defined and clear and the ET understood that these are publicly available on the Open Information, Consultation and Orientation System (AIKOS), which is administered by the Ministry of Education and Science.
+Key information about the BA Film Directing programme is also publicly available on the Academy's website. - ii The aims and learning outcomes of the individual study courses (modules) are set out within a standard template document and include a bibliography, a summary of class content and assessment criteria.
 The ET was impressed with the clarity and consistency of the information contained within the module templates and viewed these as helpful guides to the learning experiences offered.
-The group of current students that met with the ET reported that the aims and learning outcomes of each module were explained in detail by teaching staff in the first class of each semester and that they could refer to these throughout the module. - The ET met with teaching staff, alumni and social partners during the Evaluation Visit, each group confirmed that the aims and learning outcomes of the programme met academic requirements while also reflecting the needs of the field of professional practice.
-However, the alumni that the ET met with expressed the view that in their experience, although they felt that the aims of the programme were appropriate, the delivery of the curriculum did not adequately support the achievement of those outcomes that were orientated towards professional practice.
-They expressed a unanimous view that the programme - according to their experience - was unlikely to prepare graduates as 'highly qualified arts (film. theatre, music) managers able to undertake activities related to production of phenomena...(i.e., films, plays, festivals, etc.); administer and co-ordinate art events of national and international significance'.
-The view expressed by the alumni was that this was due to a relative lack of practical and current professional art management expertise among the teaching staff, rather than a deficiency within the stated aims and learning outcomes of the programme.
-However, this wasn't reflected in the meetings that the ET held with current students, teaching staff or social partners.
-Though the social partners the ET met with indicated that they thought that the students would benefit from an increased level of interaction with practicing professionals during their studies within the Academy and more opportunities to integrate into the practices and protocols of the field of professional practice outside of it. - 1.3 The aims and learning outcomes of the programme reflect the generic descriptors for the First Study Cycle (as set out within the national Descriptor of Study Cycles) and these have been appropriately adapted to reflect the needs of the specific study area of Arts Management.
+The group of current students that met with the ET reported that the aims and learning outcomes of each module were explained in detail by teaching staff in the first class of each semester.
+However, the students were less confident about where they could access details of the learning outcomes and assessment criteria of modules in written form. - 1.2 The ET met with teaching staff, alumni and social partners during the Evaluation Visit, each group confirmed that the aims and learning outcomes of the programme met academic requirements while also reflecting the needs of the field of professional practice. - 1.3 The programme aims and learning outcomes reference and align to the specifications set down in the Study Cycle Description, the legal requirements of the Lithuanian Ministry of Education as well as taking into consideration the relevant Tuning Document prepared by ELIA (European League of Institutes of the Arts).
+Consequently, the defined aims and learning outcomes are consistent with the type and level of studies of the qualifications offered. - 1.4 In the view of the ET, there is good compatibility between the name of the programme, its specific aims and learning outcomes, the content of the programme and the title of the qualification offered.